Skip to content

 Multi-agent systems built on LLMs fail in characteristic ways:

-SGP's primitives exist to interrupt each of these failure modes at the protocol level, rather than through longer prompts and ad-hoc orchestration glue.
+A gate interrupts each of these at the protocol level (deciding what an agent attends to) rather than papering over them with longer prompts and ad-hoc orchestration glue.

 Next steps